theMIK27/Creating-an-Analytical-Dataset/README.md

 Step 2: Building the Training Set
 To properly build the model, and select predictor variables, create a dataset with the following columns:

-City
+-City2010
-2010 Census Population
+-Census Population
-Total Pawdacity Sales
+-Total Pawdacity Sales
-Households with Under 18
+-Households with Under 18
-Land Area
+-Land Area
-Population Density
+-Population Density
-Total Families
+-Total Families

 This dataset will be your training set to help you build a regression model in order to predict sales in the Practice Project in the next lesson.
 Every row should have sales data because we're trying to predict sales.